Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

 The Underestimated Risk: Repeated Payment Creating an Entitlement#

 A frequently overlooked risk: paying the PPV at the same amount to the same employees year after year.
 French employment law and labour courts may qualify such a practice as a company custom (usage), converting a theoretically discretionary bonus into an acquired right for employees.
 The PPV must be documented as a standalone annual decision, with a new formal document each year.
+The DUE should explicitly state that the payment is exceptional and does not engage the employer for any future financial year, and that the criteria, amount and beneficiaries may change at the next decision.

 Sources and References#